Havsalt/charz/Docs.md

 `Panel` node for making a pretty frame.

-You can assign a `PanelStyle` to `.style` for customizing the style.
+You can assign a `PanelStyle` to `style` for customizing the style.

 To have content be rendered above a `<Panel>`, do one of:
 - Content have a greater `z_index` than `<Panel>`